1954 NBA draft

 The 1954 NBA draft was the eighth annual draft of the National Basketball Association (NBA).
 The draft was held on April 24, 1954, before the 1954–55 season.
 In this draft, nine NBA teams took turns selecting amateur U.S. college basketball players.
 In each round, the teams select in reverse order of their win–loss record in the previous season.
 The draft consisted of 13 rounds comprising 100 players selected.

 Draft selections and draftee career notes

 Frank Selvy from Furman University was selected first overall by the Baltimore Bullets.
-Second pick of the draft, Bob Pettit from Louisiana State University, have been inducted to the Basketball Hall of Fame.
+Second pick of the draft, Bob Pettit from Louisiana State University, has been inducted to the Basketball Hall of Fame.
 Pettit also won the Rookie of the Year Award in his first season.